anucssa/vote3/README.md

  * With some horribly complicated voting system like optional preferential
  * But in near real time
+ * You want a voter-verifiable audit trail
- * And you're happy to take on the myriad risks involved in online voting?
+ * But your happy to take on the myriad other risks involved in online voting?

 Then this is the system for you!

+# Are you trying to verify an election? #

+See [the verify-audit-trail README](utils/verify-audit-trail/README.md), not this document.

-# Getting started #
+# Getting started running an election #

 Everything runs inside a self contained vm, running of Ubuntu.